Bolivia Country Commercial Guide

 Consumer Behavior

 Because of the predominantly informal nature of the economy, most Bolivians do not have access to credit.
 Cash transactions are common.
-Small businesses use Facebook to sell their products.
+Small businesses use Marketplace in Facebook to sell their products.
 There is no major eCommerce platform in Bolivia.
 Although there is a push by consumers, businesses, and corporations to allow charging with PayPal, the government has not yet authorized PayPal’s entry into the Bolivian market.

 Intellectual Property Rights